-Have you decided to take a trip to Greece or listed it among the countries you don’t want to miss in Europe?
+Have you decided to take a trip to Greece or listed it among the countries you don’t want to miss when visiting Europe?
 From Athens to Crete via the Cyclades and Meteora, Greece combines incredible architectural and cultural heritage with splendid landscapes, not to mention its world-renowned cuisine.
-With a Schengen visa, you will be able to move around the whole country in complete freedom.
+Greeks are incredibly hospitable, and there’s so much to see across the mainland and islands - from the vast array of antiquities and ruins, to the modern party towns that have made some spots a must-visit for Europe’s young people.
+With a Schengen Visa, you will be able to move around the whole country in complete freedom.

-Your Schengen visa will open the doors to a country of many facets
+Your Schengen Visa will open doors to a many-faceted country with a rich history

-The Schengen Area comprises 25 countries, including not only Greece, but also Portugal, Italy, Switzerland and Estonia, among others.
-If you are a third country national and want to travel to one of the countries in the Schengen Area, you will first need to request a Schengen visa.
+The Schengen Area is comprised of 25 countries, including not only Greece, but France, Spain, Germany, Portugal, Italy, Switzerland, and Austria, among others.
+If you are a third-country national and want to travel to one of the countries in the Schengen Area, you will first need to request a Schengen Visa.
 This process is carried out in the country you will be entering first.

-Among the documents required, you will notably have to specify the reason for your visit (holiday, study, work, etc.), as well as providing evidence of travel insurance.
-To find out all the documents you will need to provide in order to obtain your Schengen visa for Greece, follow this link by clicking here
+Among the documents required, in addition to standard travel documents, you will have to specify the reason for your visit (holiday, study, work, etc.), as well as provide evidence of travel insurance.
+Click on the link to find out about all the documents you will need in order to obtain your Greece Schengen Visa.

 Choose travel insurance for Greece that allows you to be fully protected

-If you travel as a family you may, for example, wish to cover advance repatriation to your country of residence for the other insured parties, as well as your luggage.
-The handling of communication expenses could also prove very useful in Greece, just like in other countries.
+If you travel as a family, you may wish to cover advance repatriation to your country of residence for the other insured parties, as well as your luggage.
+The handling of communication expenses could also prove very useful in Greece, just like in other nations.

-By plane: if you want to get to Greece from Italy, you will enjoy the option of taking the ferry.
-You can leave from four different Italian ports: Ancona, Bari, Brindisi and Venice.
-You will arrive in Igoumenitsa or Patras.
+By sea: if you want to get to Greece from Italy, you will enjoy the option of taking the ferry.
+You can leave from four different Italian ports - Ancona, Bari, Brindisi, or Venice - and will arrive in Igoumenitsa or Patras.

 Advice on health and vaccinations

-Before leaving for Greece, you are advised to ensure that you are up to date with the following vaccinations: diphtheria-tetanus-polio, rubella, mumps and measles.
-It is also recommended that you be vaccinated against hepatitis A and B, typhoid and meningococcus.
-If you will be staying in a rural area, it is strongly advised that you be vaccinated against Central European tick-borne encephalitis and rabies after consulting a doctor.
+Before leaving for Greece, you are advised to ensure that you are up to date with the following vaccinations: diphtheria-tetanus-polio, rubella, mumps, and measles.
+It is also recommended that you be vaccinated against hepatitis A and B, typhoid, and meningococcus.
+If you will be staying in a rural area, it is strongly advised that you be vaccinated against Central European tick-borne encephalitis and rabies after consulting with a doctor.

-During your stay in Greece you will enjoy the warmth of its Mediterranean climate.
+During your stay in Greece, you will enjoy the warmth of its Mediterranean climate.
 Winters are generally mild and rainy, while summers are hot and dry.
-It’s not uncommon for temperatures to reach 45°C in July and August, without a hint of rain.
-Storms here can be very violent.
+It’s not uncommon for temperatures to reach 45 degrees Celsius in July and August, without a hint of rain.
+Storms can be very violent.

-It is recommended that you choose autumn (September-October) to visit Athens in particular.
+It is recommended you choose fall (September-October) to visit Athens in particular.
 May is also a perfect month, before the extreme heat arrives.
 It is possible to ski in Greece; in winter you can head to Mount Parnassus or Mount Olympus.

-Your stay in Greece will be a wonderful opportunity to go in search of sublime landscapes; not to mention the landmarks and archaeological sites inviting you on a genuine journey back in time.
+Your stay in Greece will be a wonderful opportunity to go in search of sublime landscapes, not to mention the landmarks and archaeological sites - these places invite you to go on a genuine journey back in time.

 - Athens: the Greek capital is one big open-air museum.
 Beyond the world-famous Acropolis, you will also be able to visit the Ancient Agora, the National Archaeological Museum, the Acropolis Museum and, of course, the Parthenon.
-When it comes to mealtimes, don’t miss the neighbourhood of Plaka.
+When it comes to mealtimes, don’t miss the neighborhood of Plaka.

 It is recommended that visitors remain vigilant and inspect their vehicle before boarding the ferries when leaving the ports of Patras and Igoumenitsa.
 Immigrants regularly try to hide in tourist vehicles.

-Pickpocketing is consistently on the rise in certain Athenian neighbourhoods (near the Acropolis, and especially around the green spaces of Filopappou Hill, Monastiraki and Omonia Square), as well as in the train stations, Larissa and Peloponnese.
+Pickpocketing is consistently on the rise in certain Athenian neighborhoods (near the Acropolis, and especially around the green spaces of Filopappou Hill, Monastiraki, and Omonia Square), as well as in the train stations, Larissa and Peloponnese.
 It is recommended that visitors carry photocopies of their identity and travel documents.